-As expected, most people keep their emergency fund in an FDIC insured back account.
+As expected, most people keep their emergency funds in an FDIC-insured bank account.
 A high yield savings account took top honors, although folks also use checking accounts and certificates of deposit.

 Several mentioned their specific bank.
 Capital One 360 was the top pick.
 Here are others: